deanrobertcook/acht/content/hire-me.md

 <div style="width: 100%; height: 500px" id="shapes"></div>

-And this is just some fun I've been having trying to refresh my Uni knowledge of 3D animation using **three.js**.
-Here's the code
+And this is just some fun I've been having trying to refresh my Uni knowledge of 3D animation using **three.js** in order to improve my story telling.
+[Here's the code](https://github.com/deanrobertcook/acht/blob/main/src/js/shapes.js).

 Anyway, onto the story!